Vedikanaidu15/Vodafone-Cybersecurity-Internship-Virtual-/README.md

 Use this tool only on hosts and networks you own or have explicit permission to scan.
 Unauthorized port scanning may be illegal in your jurisdiction.

 License
-This project is released under the MIT License.
+This project is released under the https://opensource.org/license/MIT.